DHTMLX/docs-kanban/docs/api/events/js_kanban_movecard_event.md

 ### Description

-@short: fires when moving a card
+@short: Fires when moving a card

 ### Usage